standard-for-public-code/community-implementation-guide-standard/criteria/document-maturity.md

 * [OS2Forms tags](https://github.com/OS2Forms/os2forms/tags) (following semantic versioning)

-### A codebase that is ready to use MUST only depend on other codebases that are also ready to use.
+### The codebase MUST prominently document whether or not there are versions of the codebase that are ready to use.

-### A codebase that is not yet ready to use MUST have one of the labels: prototype, alpha, beta or pre-release version.

 #### Examples